 Clicky

-Whether you’re navigating choppy waters or basking in the sun’s rays, PWC seats endure a constant barrage of elements, from saltwater spray to UV exposure and everything in between.
+Despite your best efforts to keep your personal watercraft (PWC) in pristine condition, one area that inevitably succumbs to dirt and wear over time is the foam-seats.
+Whether you’re navigating choppy waters or basking in the sun’s rays, the seats on your seats endure a constant barrage of elements, from saltwater spray to UV exposure and everything in between.

-In this post, we’ll explore the common factors that contribute to the gradual soiling of PWC seats over time, as well as practical cleaning steps and maintenance strategies to help keep them looking and feeling their best for years to come.
+As a result, even with regular cleaning, PWC seats gradually accumulate grime, black dots, and signs of wear that can detract from both their appearance and comfort.
+In this post, we’ll explore the common factors that contribute to the gradual soiling of seats on your jet ski over time, as well as practical cleaning steps and maintenance strategies to help keep them looking and feeling their best for years to come.

 1. Remove them.